 ·Be able to produce a selection of common radiographic projections in a safe manner from canine, feline and equine patients.

 ·List the radiographic changes that are commonly encountered in common diseases in dogs, cats and horses.

 ·Identify normal and abnormal radiographic findings on radiographic images in selected cases commonly encountered in veterinary practice

-·Recognize and find normal abdominal and thoracic structures commonly encountered in ultrasound examinations
+·Recognize and find normal abdominal organs commonly encountered in ultrasound examinations.

 ·Perform a standard radiological examination.